-Our research influence indicator looks at universities' role in spreading new knowledge and ideas.
-We examine research influence by capturing the average number of times a university's published work is cited by scholars globally.
-We look at the academic journals indexed by Elsevier's Scopus database and all indexed publications between 2016 and 2020.
-Citations to these publications made in the six years from 2016 to 2021 are also collected.
-The data is normalised by Elsevier to reflect variations in citation volume between different subject areas.
+Our research strength indicator looks at universities' role in spreading new knowledge and ideas.
+We examine research influence by capturing the 75th percentile of the Field-Weighted Citation Impact (FWCI) of all papers published by a university.
+We look at the academic journals indexed by Elsevier's Scopus database and all indexed publications between 2018 and 2022.
+Citations to these publications made in the six years from 2018 to 2023 are also collected.
+The data is normalised to reflect variations in citation volume between different subject areas.
 This means that institutions with high levels of research activity in subjects with traditionally high citation counts do not gain an unfair advantage.